You need two things out of the content that lives on your website.

 These will not only allow your pillars to stand out, but allow you to create unique cluster content pieces that offer big value that for your audience.

-Content pillars can be fluid, but we recommend starting with no fewer than 3 posts in a cluster.
+Topic clusters can be fluid, but we recommend starting with no fewer than 3 posts in a cluster.

 The competitiveness of your target keywords and their direct relationship to your website/brand/the company will impact the actual number you need.

-An SEO specialist can help you more accurately design a content pillar that’ll help you rank.
+An SEO specialist can help you more accurately design a content cluster that’ll help you rank.
 But if you are determined to do it all yourself, start with 3 and then watching the data in GSC to get an idea of how that content is performing and understood by Google.

 It’s vital to know the technical and on-page SEO components when you want peak performance.